 How to Stay Up-to-Date on Changing Employment Laws and Regulations

-A reader asked an excellent question.
-She wanted to know how Human Resources practitioners kept up-to-date on Federal and state policy issues that affect Human Resources.
+How do professional Human Resources practitioners keep up-to-date on federal and state policy issues and laws that affect the areas for which HR is responsible?
 Laws and policies are ever-changing and they vary from state to state and in various world-wide countries.
 The variation is even greater if you serve an international team because you have employees in more than one country.

-For example, healthcare, labor and employment laws, retirement, injury and worker’s compensation, unemployment, paid time off, and other laws and regulations that affect employment all deserve constant attention.
-She asked if a database or some other resource existed that will help HR practitioners keep track of state, Federal, and international HR-related policies?
+For example, healthcare, labor and employment laws, retirement, injury, and worker’s compensation, unemployment, paid time off, and other laws and regulations that affect employment all deserve constant attention.
+In a frequently encountered question, HR professionals ask whether a database or some other resource exists that will help HR practitioners keep track of state, federal, and international HR-related policies?

 The Bad News About Keeping Up With State, Federal, Local, and International HR Resources